raspberrypilearning/morse-code-virtual-radio/worksheet.md

 nano morse_lookup.py
 ```

 The `morse_code_lookup` variable is a Python dictionary object.
 A dictionary works using keys and values; for every key there is a corresponding value.
 You could create a dictionary to translate between, say, English and French.
-The key could be "Hello" and the value would be "Bonjour".
+In this case, if the key was "Hello", the value would be "Bonjour".
 Look at the code below as an example:

 ```python
 english_to_french = {